OCLC-Developer-Network/pySharedPrint/README.md

 1. Use the AWS Console to create a bucket.
 Note your bucket name!!!
 2. Create folder collection_analysis/
-3. Add a sample csv file named holdingsByOCLCNumber.csv with data to check for holdings 4.Add a sample csv file named retainedholdingsByOCLCNumber.csv with data to check for retained holdings
+3. Add a sample csv file named holdingsByOCLCNumber.csv with data to check for holdings
+4. Add a sample csv file named retainedholdingsByOCLCNumber.csv with data to check for retained holdings

 ### Step 4: Test application locally